Iconi Airport

 Iconi Airport (IATA: YVA, ICAO: FMCN) was an airport located in Moroni, the capital city of the Comoros islands.
 The airport was on the western side of the island of Grande Comore, north of the town of Iconi.

-It was closed a few years ago in favor of the new Prince Said Ibrahim International Airport.
+It was closed in the late 2000s and the runway started being demolished with new structures between 2009 and 2011 in favor of the new Prince Said Ibrahim International Airport.

 Facilities

 The airport resided at an elevation of 33 ft above mean sea level.
 It had one runway that was 1355 m in length.

 The Iconi non-directional beacon (Ident: FXM) is located just north of the field.